 Buying an OBD2 scanner can be difficult, because of all the hundreds of different scanners out there.
 We have done the hard work for you and made a top 16 list of the scanners that we like the most.

 The scanners that you will find in this list are both for professional workshops and home users.
 Just check the notes and the reviews, and I’m sure that you will find an obd2 scanner after your needs.

 I work as an automotive diagnostic technician, and the first thing I do when I’m troubleshooting a car is connecting an OBD2 scanner to the vehicle.
-This way is the fastest way to troubleshoot your vehicle, and you will get a right answer of where to start your troubleshooting.
+This way is the fastest way to troubleshoot your vehicle, and you will get the right answer about where to start your troubleshooting.

-In this list, you will find the best OBD2 scanner to buy on the market in 2019.
+In this list, you will find the best OBD2 scanners to buy on the market in 2019.
 You will find both cheaper ones and professional automotive diagnostic scanners.

 |Name||Enhanced Codes||Wireless||Mobile App||Price|

 |Autel MaxiCOM MK808||Yes||Yes||No|

 1. BlueDriver Bluetooth Scanner – Best OBD2 Scanner for the money

 If you want a professional diagnostic scanner, but do not want to spend thousands of dollars, the BlueDriver is a great choice in my opinion.
 As you may understand from the price, it’s not comparable with the other professional scanners, but do not judge it from the price!

 The most cheaper scanners can only read the generic trouble code memory from the engine control unit, and if you are going to read the SRS, ABS and other control units, you have to check for a more expensive scanner.
 But not in this case.
 The BlueDriver can scan the most different control units for the most known car models.